BonnierNews/flappy-wasp-game/README.md

 </details>

 ### 5.1 **Show presents**
 In `present.js` we have to functions: `this.show = function()` and `this.update = function()`.
-Now we actually want to show the present so add the present variable, x, y, width and height as parameters in the show function.
+Now we actually want to show the presents so add the present variable, x, y, width and height as parameters in the show function.

 The `update()` will update the presents so they start moving from right to left of the canvas.
 Take the x variable and substract with the speed variable.